-Consistent with sound individual finance principles: Products must be consistent with good personal finance principles for middle-income consumers, such as financial protection, minimizing expenses, encouraging long-term savings and reducing debt.
+- Consistent with sound individual finance principles: Products must be consistent with good personal finance principles for middle-income consumers, such as financial protection, minimizing expenses, encouraging long-term savings and reducing debt. - Designed to support multiple client goals: Products are designed to address and support a broad range of financial goals rather than compete with or cannibalize each other.
+For example, term life insurance does not compete with mutual funds because term life has no cash value or investment element.